DickyMacias/craft-gravatar/README.md

 - Craft CMS 4.0.0 or later
 - PHP 8.0.2 or later

+## Compatibility

+This plugin is a fork of the original [Gravatar plugin by Marcus Reinhardt](https://github.com/noxify/craft-gravatar) and is specifically designed for Craft CMS 4.x and 5.x.

+### Version Compatibility
+- For Craft CMS 3.x: Please use the [original plugin by Marcus Reinhardt](https://github.com/noxify/craft-gravatar)
+- For Craft CMS 4.x and 5.x: Use this plugin

+### Why This Fork?
+This fork was created to:
+- Provide compatibility with Craft CMS 4.x and 5.x
+- Add support for PHP 8.0.2 and later
+- Implement strict typing and modern PHP features
+- Update the plugin structure to follow current Craft CMS best practices

 ## Installation

 To install the plugin, follow these instructions.